diem/dip/lips/lip-1.md

 We describe a number of additional lower-level requirements throughout the remaining of the documents, such as ease of deployment through the use of established web technologies (like HTTP and JSON), tolerance to delays and crash-recovery failures of either VASPs, and compatibility with common cryptography and serialization schemes.

+# Terminology
+**Object**- Equivalent to a record in a database.
+A payment is an example of an object.
+**Command**- A mutation/creation of one or more objects.
+In the case of a mutation, this command will depend upon the current value of one of more existing shared objects.
+**Channel**- The communication path between a pair of entities who execute commands to track the evolution of a set of objects.
+**Shared Object**- All objects contained within a command - for example PaymentObject, are considered as "shared objects" - meaning that either VASP may create a new command to modify the object, and will do so during the typical life-cycle of an object - an example being the addition of KYC data from both VASPs to a payment object.
+Both VASPs in a channel can asynchronously attempt to initiate and execute commands on shared objects.
+**Version**- The state of an object.
+Every creation or mutation creates a new version of the object which was created/mutated.
+VASPs operate upon the latest version of shared objects.
+Once a version is mutated, it is no longer a valid version upon which a new command may depend - the newly updated value of the version is the latest version for that object and must be acted upon.

+# Overall Off-Chain Properties
+The off-chain protocol formulates methodologies to abide by the following high-level properties:

+### Channel Establishment
+The off-chain protocol allows two entities A and B to form a communication channel for manipulating a consistent database of objects and agreeing on commands that manipulate those objects.

+### Multi-Party Command Issuance
+Both ends of the channel can issue commands upon shared objects.

+### Object Versioning
+To ensure a consistent view of object states, every object is versioned.
+Mutations may only occur upon the latest version of an object.

+### Concurrency Control
+The off-chain protocol manages concurrent requests on objects and ensures that object states will not become out of sync.

+### Eventual Consistency
+The off-chain protocol ensures eventual consistency of shared objects.

 # Basic Off-Chain Building Blocks

+The basic building blocks provide the methodology for [Channel Establishment](#channel-establishment).

 * **HTTP end-points**: Each VASP exposes an HTTPS POST end point at `https://hostname:port/<protocol_version>/<localVASPAddress>/<RemoteVASPAddress>/command`.
 It receives `CommandRequestObject`s in the POST body, and responds with `CommandResponseObject`s in the HTTP response (See [Travel Rule Data Exchange](travel_rule_data_exchange.md) for more details.
 Single command requests-responses are supported (HTTP1.0) but also pipelined request-responses are supported (HTTP1.1).
 The version for the Off-chain protocol is the string `v1`.
 All HTTP requests and responses contain a header `X-Request-ID` with a unique ID for the request, used for tracking requests and debugging.
 Responses must have the same string in the `X-Request-ID` header value as the requests they correspond to.
 * **Serialization to JSON**: All structures transmitted, nested within `CommandRequestObject` and `CommandResponseObject` are valid JSON serialized objects and can be parsed and serialized using standard JSON libraries.
 The content type for requests and responses is set to `Content-type: application/json; charset=utf-8` indicating all content is JSON encoded.
 * **JWS Signatures**: all transmitted requests/responses are signed by the sending party using the JWS Signature standard (with the Ed25519 / EdDSA ciphersuite, and `compact` encoding).
 The party's compliance key shall be used to sign these messages.
 This ensures all information and meta-data about payments is authenticated and cannot be repudiated.

-### Basic Protocol Interaction
+## Basic Protocol Interaction
-The basic protocol interaction consists of:
+The basic protocol interaction provides the methodology for [Multi-Party Command Issuance](#multi-party-command-issuance) and consists of:

-* An initiating VASP creates a `CommandRequestObject` containing a PaymentCommand, and sends it to the other VASP, in the body of an HTTP POST.
+* An initiating VASP creates a `CommandRequestObject` containing a command, and sends it to the other VASP, in the body of an HTTP POST.
 * The responding VASP listens for requests, and when received, processes them to generate and send `CommandResponseObject` responses, with a success or failure status, through the HTTP response body.
 * The initiating VASP receives the response and processes it to assess whether it was successful or not.